RoxanaDev1/ZMProject/readme.md

 ## Project Information

 In order to achieve the assignment requirements, 3 endpoints should be triggered and responses should be synced.
-The dependency is the following: get stories ids -> select 10 stories and get their information -> build the needed authors -> get their information -> display.
+The dependency is the following: get stories ids -> select X stories and get their information -> build the needed authors -> get their information -> display.

 **Saving on rest calls:**
 Ideally the endpoints provided should have used some filtering mechanism, as each story/author needs 1 rest call, this means that in order to get 10 stories we need up to 20 rest calls.
 The site stated that they did not implement rate limits, as if they would this code would probably end up getting 429s.